malagebidi/cnbeta/readme.txt

 3. Click Activate to use your new theme right away.
 4. Extract plugins.zip to wp-content folder.

+== Tip ==

+The default thumbnail size specified in function.php is 72x72, as well as 144x144 and 216x216.
+It is recommended to set the three dimensions in the media size to 444x0, 888x0 and 1332x0, and use plugins to disable other sizes.

 == Changelog ==

 = 1.0 - April 1 2023 =